top of page

 Founded 1887

-To those that have asked, wanted to ask, or may someday ask, this is a brief summary of the formation of the A bar C Ranch of 2017
+To those that have asked, wanted to ask, or may someday ask, this is a brief summary from the formation of the A bar C Ranch to it's current state.

 “In the later nineties, I bought the ranch of “Dad” Abbott in Krumpf Lake Valley and the A Bar C brand…” said J.M.
 Gentry.
-Based on this article, other articles and documents, the best estimate is the A bar C Ranch came to be owned by the Gentry’s in 1897.
+Based on this article, other articles and documents, the best estimate is the A bar C Ranch came to be in 1887.

 The actual ranch was started by Christopher Abbott.